-Michael has developed and refined his shapes by testing them around the world, in many different environments and conditions: Indonesia, Australia, New Zealand, Spain, Barbados, Costa Rica, Puerto Rico, Panama, the US & British Virgin Islands, Mexico, Canada, and across the States including Hawaii, Florida, North Carolina, California, Oregon, and Washington State.
+Michael has developed and refined his shapes by testing them around the world, in many different environments and conditions: Indonesia, Australia, New Zealand, Norway, Spain, Barbados, Costa Rica, Puerto Rico, Panama, the British & US Virgin Islands, Mexico,

 Soule surfboards have traveled around the globe, found homes in many corners of the oceans, been hung on walls as works of art, and even used as a bar menu.